 Guarantees and warranties

-Guarantees are usually free and offered by the manufacturer.
-A guarantee is an agreement from the manufacturer confirming that they will repair or replace an item if something goes wrong within a certain amount of time.
+A guarantee confirms that a business will repair or replace an item if something goes wrong within a certain amount of time.
 If a product comes with a guarantee, it is usually provided free of charge by the manufacturer.
 Household products like electrical appliances and furniture often come with a guarantee.
 The guarantee remains in place even if a product is transferred to another consumer.

 Do I have rights in addition to a warranty or guarantee?